jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

   low performance, smaller blocks might show an actual score improvement for some positive feedback to keep you motivated.

+# STEP1

+STEP1 will punish those who do not put in the time.
+As a cumulative exam, anything you failed to learn during your modules will show up here and cost you points again.
+If you didn't learn something the first time, now is your last chance.

+STEP1 is a test of endurance and discipline.
+I'm not talking about test day.
+I'm talking about endurance and discipline in the months leading up to test day.
+If you fail to work diligently during your dedicated period, you will be punished.

+STEP1 is also a very straight forward test for anyone willing to dedicate the energy to working through question banks.
+I would wager that simply completing something like 6000 questions easily puts you in the 240s.
+The difference between the 240s and the 260s is where active studying and critical self-assessment make the difference.

 {% include gallery.html %}